nimapourjafar/tobias/README.md

 - Nothing new was added from my original game proposal
 ### Missing functionalities
 - Nothing was missing from my original game proposal.
 I finished everything I wanted to get done
+- I wanted car mode to be a Honda S2000, but I couldn't find a transparent png of them
 ### Known bugs & errors
 - It's possible to clip through tiles when jumping at a certain angle
+- The boss' hitbox is not accurate near it's feet
 - In some cases, the boss may bounce up and down a bit
 ### Important information for marking my game
 - To run game, run `Game.java`